ataberkcemunal/ChatStatsForWhatsApp/README.md

 # WhatsApp Chat Statistics Analyzer

+> **Note:** This script currently works only for WhatsApp chat exports in Turkish.
+Support for other languages is coming soon!

 A Python script that analyzes WhatsApp chat exports and generates comprehensive statistics about the conversation.

 ## Features